Matsukami7/scienceconversion/README.md

 Convert Factorio Science up and down a tier!
-Now with: N.A.R.O.S "N.aros A.rtificially R.esearched O.uter S.pace" (Space Science)
+Now With Space Age!

-Hello and thank you for visitng my git and this Factorio mod
+Hello and thank you for visitng this Factorio mod

 From the factorio devs: "Factorio is a game in which you build and maintain factories.